Millie Dresselhaus, Queen of Carbon Science

-Dr. Mildred "Millie" Dresselhaus talking about getting into physics at a time when there were very few women, her carbon research, and her exciting career in science.
-She died Feb 20, 2017 at age 86.
+Dr. Mildred "Millie" Dresselhaus talks about getting into physics at a time when there were very few women, her carbon research, and her exciting career in science.
+She passed away on Feb 20, 2017 at age 86.

 Queen of Carbon Science